dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 <byte>

-Type

-A type representing limited integers in the range 0 to 255 inclusive.
+   :type: A type representing limited integers in the range 0 to 255 inclusive.

 <byte-character>

-Type

-A type representing 8-bit characters that instances of ``<byte-string>`` can contain.
+   :type: A type representing 8-bit characters that instances of ``<byte-string>`` can contain.

 <unicode-character>

-Type

-A type representing Unicode characters that instances of ``<unicode-string>`` can contain.
+   :type: A type representing Unicode characters that instances of ``<unicode-string>`` can contain.

 <byte-vector>

-Type

-A subtype of ``<vector>`` whose element-type is `
+   :type: A subtype of ``<vector>`` whose element-type is `
 <byte>`_.

 Wrapper streams